-Assignments are due at 11:55pm on the due date listed.
+Assignments are due at the beginning of the class on the due date listed unless otherwise indicated on the course syllabus.
 If you anticipate handing in an assignment late, please consult with your instructor beforehand.
-See course syllabus for penalties associated with late assignments.
+See course syllabus for penalties associated with late assignments